 Stipend: $80/day with potential raises as the apprentice gains experience and skills.
 The apprentice will be put on the payroll as a W-2 employee with workers compensation insurance provided by the ranch and administrative and working conditions in full compliance with local labor laws.

 Housing: We have a bunkhouse available.
-For the spring of 2020 we do have a female horse trainer that will also be in the bunkhouse until June.
-There will have to be some discussion on roommates or other alternatives.
 We expect the house to be kept tidy and left as clean as it was when you arrived!
 Your last paycheck will not be handed over prior to the house inspection.
 If it is left dirty, one day’s pay will be withheld.